iakovmarkov/streaks/INSTALL.md

     ansible-playbook ansible.yaml

-It requires host `tcb` to be in your inventory.
+It requires host `streaks_server` to be in your inventory.
 Put the secrets in `/etc/environment`.